IIIF/api/source/api/image/3.0/index.md

 | `height`   | Required | The height in pixels of the image to be requested, given as an integer. |
 {: .api-table}

 The objects in the `tiles` list have the properties in the following table.
 The `width` and `height` should be used to fill the region parameter and the `scaleFactors` to complete the size parameter of the image URL.
-This is described in detail in the [Implementation Notes][a-implementation-notes].
+This is described in detail in the [Implementation Notes][implementation-notes].

 The `width` of a tile, or the combination of `width` and `height` if `height` is specified, _MUST_ be unique among the members of the `tiles` list.